FNOL: Optimizing the Claims Process Starts

 New AI and advanced data modelling technologies can be integrated into the claims system to significantly increase the speed and accuracy of the FNOL process.

-With use of mobile devices for web interaction having overtaken desktops since 2017 and continuing to rise, custom mobile apps are taking center stage in claims processing, especially when it comes to FNOL.
+With use of mobile devices for web interaction having overtaken desktops since 2017 and continuing to rise, custom mobile apps are taking center stage in simplified claims processing, especially when it comes to FNOL.
 Covid-19 and the work-from-home transformation pushed the adoption of digital FNOL submission ( eFNOL).
 Customers can now submit an FNOL, as well as check their claim status via their phones, sending incident data swiftly to the insurance company.

 The FNOL process can take advantage of the Internet of Things/Telematics to send automatic notifications of incidents to the insurer in real time.
 For example, following a road accident, the driver can immediately begin the FNOL process via an insurer’s mobile app, uploading detailed photos of the accident, or even submitting recorded witness statements.
 And advanced telematics data, such as video images captured during the accident, can be downloaded from the cloud to automatically trigger an FNOL.